The Importance of In-Home Physical Therapy for Seniors

 Using Senior Physical Therapy to Treat Chronic Illness and Disease

 Throughout the aging process, risk for certain diseases and illnesses increase.
-Medical professionals are finding that physical therapy can be used to help seniors manage these various chronic illnesses and diseases, including:
+Medical professionals are finding that there are many benefits of physical therapy for seniors who suffer from chronic illnesses and diseases, including:

 - Arthritis: Most people 65 and older have some form of arthritis in their spine and may not present any initial symptoms or pain.
 PT’s utilize physical techniques to alleviate any discomfort or prevent any future pain that can occur as a result of arthritis.